zeppe-lin/pkgutils/README.md

 This distribution is a fork of CRUX' pkgutils as of commit 9ca0da6 (Sat Nov 17 2018) with the following differences:
-- GNU-style command-line options/help/usage
+- command-line options/usage in GNU style
-- Manual page in POD format
+- manual page in POD format
-- Split pkgadd(8) into pkgadd(8) and pkgadd.conf(5)
+- split pkgadd(8) into pkgadd(8) and pkgadd.conf(5)
-- Zstd packages support
+- support zstd packages

 See git log for complete/further differences.